openshift/origin/README.md

 1. How does Origin relate to Kubernetes?

-    Origin is a distribution of Kubernetes optimized for enterprise application development and deployment, and is the foundation of OpenShift 3 and Atomic Enterprise.
+    Origin is a distribution of Kubernetes optimized for enterprise application development and deployment, and is the foundation of OpenShift 3.
 Origin extends Kubernetes with additional functionality, offering a simple, yet powerful, development and operational experience.
-Both Origin and the upstream Kubernetes project focus on building and deploying applications in containers.
+Both Origin and the upstream Kubernetes project focus on deploying applications in containers, but Origin additionally provides facilities to build container-based applications from source.

     You can run the core Kubernetes server components with `openshift start kube` and use `openshift kube` in place of `kubectl`.
 Additionally, the Origin release archives include versions of `kubectl`, `kubelet`, `kube-apiserver`, and other core components.
 You can see the version of Kubernetes included with Origin by invoking `openshift version`.